Island of the Blue Dolphins

 by Scott O'Dell

 Island of the Blue Dolphins by Scott O'Dell is assigned in US schools at grades 4–7, with a Lexile measure of 1000L.
-It appears across 1 curriculum reference and 1 state, sourced from state DOE pages and AP/IB/Common Core syllabi.
+It appears across 4 curriculum references and 3 states, sourced from state DOE pages and AP/IB/Common Core syllabi.
 Every citation below links to the primary source.

 This page shows where Island of the Blue Dolphins is assigned in US schools — curricula, states, grades, and the primary-source citations behind each placement.
 Not a summary or study guide.